-Pray with children for the victims of the shooting.
+Pray with children for the victims.
 Simple prayers like: Dear God, help and bless the people who were harmed.
 Guard them all with your care.
 Amen.

 Discuss openly with children what your family and congregation are doing to help those who have been hurt and are still hurting.

 Limit exposure to continuing news stories and hold adult conversations only when children are not present.
-This will limit trauma by protecting children from ongoing media images of this travesty that may only contribute to fear and helplessness.
+This will limit trauma by protecting children from ongoing media images that may only contribute to fear and helplessness.

 Reassure children as you listen to their fears.
 Children experience the same feelings as adults, so it is important and reasonable to validate their feelings while keeping a positive outlook on the future.